Synchrony-optimized networks of Kuramoto oscillators with inertia: Results

-When the sum $\sum_{i=1}^{N} P_i < 0$, the frequency shift becomes negative, as is the case of figure \ref{consume_peak_centralized}.
-The value of $\omega$ calculated from (\ref{new_sync_state}), shown as the black lines in \ref{consume_peak_centralized}, matches perfectly the numerical values.
-We stress that this synchronized state with lower frequency is asymptotically stable for all the parameters used here, the dynamics of the power grid tend to it spontaneously during episodes of consumption peaks.

-Notice that (\ref{new_sync_state}) is also valid when $\sum_{i=1}^{N} P_i > 0$, which would correspond to a decrease in consumption, but keeping the same power pumped into the grid.
-We would have, for the optimized network, a new synchronized state with a larger frequency, allowing in this way the network to dissipate the power pumped in excess.
-From the dynamical point of view, episodes of consumption peaks and decreases are equivalent, respectively, to generation shortages and increases.

-In order to study the range of parameters for which this new synchronized state is indeed stable, we consider the difference between the average frequency of the generators and consumers, $\langle \dot{\phi} \rangle_{g} - \langle \dot{\phi} \rangle_{c}$, during the period of time (that we took to be 30) in which each consumer has a power increase of $\delta P$.
-This situation is depicted in Figure \ref{frequency_average_distuption}, where we see that for the non-optimized network, the synchronization state with frequency $\Omega + \omega$ lasts only to a value of $\delta P \approx 3$.
-On the other hand, for the optimized network, the average frequencies are the same to a much larger range, until $\delta P \approx 6$.
-Moreover, the same qualitative result holds for different values of $\alpha$.
+In order to study the range of parameters for which this new synchronized state exists and is indeed stable, we consider the difference between the average frequency of the generators and consumers, $\langle \dot{\phi} \rangle_{g} - \langle \dot{\phi} \rangle_{c}$, during the period of time (that we took to be $30\alpha^{-1}$) in which each consumer has a power increase of $\delta P$.
+This situation is depicted in

+Figure \ref{frequency_average_distuption}, where we see that for the non-optimized network, the synchronization state with frequency $\Omega + \omega$ lasts only up to a value of $\delta P \approx 1\alpha^2$.
+On the other hand, for the optimized network, the average frequencies are the same to a much larger range, until $\delta P \approx 6\alpha^2$.